andrew/ultimate-awesome/README.md

 - [awesome-github-profile-readme-chinese](https://github.com/eryajf/awesome-github-profile-readme-chinese) - 🦩 优秀的中文区个人主页搜集.
 - [awesome-newsletter-tools](https://github.com/marcelkooi/awesome-newsletter-tools) - 😎  Awesome list of email newsletter tools, platforms, media, and software.
 - [awesome-readwise](https://github.com/Scarvy/awesome-readwise) - A curated list of awesome Readwise libraries, plugins, software, and resources.
-- [frontend-design-resources](https://github.com/megh-bari/frontend-design-resources) - All-in-one resource kit for frontend devs & designer.
+- [awesome-free-startup-resources](https://github.com/bllshttng/awesome-free-startup-resources) - Inspired by /u/fluffhead1 on Reddit.
+Many thanks for the start of such an awesome list.
 - [Awesome-Jetpack-Compose](https://github.com/Naveentp/Awesome-Jetpack-Compose) - A collaborative list of awesome jetpack compose resources.
 - [Awesome-Foundation-Models-for-Weather-and-Climate](https://github.com/shengchaochen82/Awesome-Foundation-Models-for-Weather-and-Climate) - A comprehesive survey about foundation models for weather and cliamte data understanding.
 - [awesome-reinforcement-learning](https://github.com/tinyzqh/awesome-reinforcement-learning) - Learning Resources And Links Of Reinforcement Learning （updating）.
-- [awesome-free-startup-resources](https://github.com/bllshttng/awesome-free-startup-resources) - Inspired by /u/fluffhead1 on Reddit.
-Many thanks for the start of such an awesome list.
 - [awesome-malware-persistence](https://github.com/Karneades/awesome-malware-persistence) - A curated list of awesome malware persistence tools and resources. .
 - [awesome-technical-communication](https://github.com/lilin90/awesome-technical-communication) - 😎 A curated list of awesome resources about technical communication.
 - [Awesome-Unified-Multimodal](https://github.com/Purshow/Awesome-Unified-Multimodal) - 📖 This is a repository for organizing papers, codes, and other resources related to unified multimodal models.